White Hat SEO and Black Hat SEO

-All the points that we discussed above help in achieving it.
-This will generate more traffic for your website that will increase your reach.
+All the points that we discussed in white hat SEO will help in achieving it.
+It will generate more traffic for your website that will increase your reach.

-Google is constantly improvising its functions and can come with a big update out of nowhere.
+Google is constantly improving its functions and can come with a big update out of nowhere.

 You need not be afraid about penalties as you are following all the rules of Google’s algorithm.